 - Youth can choose to work in a different meat than the 4-H animal science project species in which they are enrolled.

-- We'll provide teams with aprons, charcoal, grills, grilling utensils, the meat cut that will be prepared, salt and pepper, salad greens and cheeses.
+- We'll provide teams with aprons, charcoal, grills, grilling utensils, the meat cut that will be prepared, seasonings, cheeses and vegetables including salad greens.

 - 4‐Her’s can bring processed rubs or processed seasonings to enhance their meat.

-- Teams answer basic nutrition questions about their dish, such as calorie and carbohydrate content.
+- Teams answer basic nutrition questions about their dish, such as knowledge of MyPlate nutrition.

 - Each meat is judged separately and at different times.
 See the schedule below.

-There is no pre-registration for this event.
+There is no pre-registration for this event before the state fair.
 Teams should sign up in the livestock office associated with the meat with which they will work.

 For example, beef teams will sign up in the beef office, swine (pork) teams will sign up in the swine office and so on.
 Events will be held for beef, dairy, swine, sheep, meat and dairy goats, rabbit and poultry.

-The days and times for each species are provided below.
+The days and times for each species during the Minnesota State Fair livestock encampment are provided below.
 The entire process is estimated to take 90 minutes.